SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 In this tutorial, we will integrate two applications.
 One application provides the user with functionality to manage contacts.
 This application we will create from scratch to learn how to provide capabilities and how to invoke capabilities of this and other applications.
 The other application is already deployed and allows creating communications.
 But first, we create a host application which integrates the two applications.

 ### Host application
-The host application is trivial.
+The host application is very small.
 The only things we have to do is to register the applications and to provide the workbench application frame.

 #### Step 1: Create the host application
 Use Angular CLI to create a new Angular application which acts as our host application.
 Do not add routing when the CLI asks to add Angular routing.
 Instead, import `RoutingModule` directly in the `AppModule` without generating a separate module.